 Endemic Species

-A species that exists naturally only in one particular geographic location and nowhere else on Earth.
-Often evolved in isolation on islands or in unique habitats.
+A species that exists naturally only in one particular geographic location—nowhere else on Earth.
+Specialists so adapted to their niche that they can't survive outside it.

 Biological Context